 $P_s$ for common servers in a datacenter is above 100 watts.
 In case of community networks, hosts are commodity machines.
 The energy consumption is trivial comparing with the datacenter hosts.
 By sharing part of their computing resources, the users are contributing in the community.
-Indeed, static energy consumed per machine is negligible, since the machines are not exclusively on to serve the community and the average $P_s$ for desktop machines is less than 40 watts which is twice less than the server machines in the datacenter.
+Indeed, idle energy consumed in community networks are much lesser than the datacenter hosts because: 1) community network hosts are not exclusively on to serve the community, thus leading to higher effective utilization of energy, 2) and depending on the type of community network host, static energy $P_s$ consumed is lesser than 40W which is twice lesser than the server machines in datacenter.

-3.2 Datacenter power consumption
+B. Datacenter power consumption